JaredBen28/Team-Jared/README.md

-# Team-Jared
+# jared.py

-This team is made up of the two Jareds for big ideas.
+A python program that will determine the possible years of birth based on a user's age.

+## Dependencies
+Python
+Git

+## Installation
+Clone and enter this git repository

+## Usage
+Run jared.py using Python and enter your name and age
-#### jared.py
+> python jared.py

-take in name and age and responds with your birth year

 #### Contributers
 Jared Glickfield and Jared Peters